GAIS

-Göteborgs Atlet- och Idrottssällskap (meaning Gothenburg's Athletics and Sports Association), commonly referred to as GAIS or Gais, is a Swedish football club based in Gothenburg.
+Göteborgs Atlet- och Idrottssällskap (meaning Gothenburg Athlete and Athletics Association), commonly referred to as GAIS or Gais, is a Swedish football club based in Gothenburg.
 The club is affiliated to the Göteborgs Fotbollförbund and play their home games at Gamla Ullevi.
-Fans also refers to the club as Grönsvart (green-black) or Makrillarna (the Mackerels) because of the traditional shirt colours.
+Fans also refers to the club as Grönsvart (green-black), or Makrillarna (the Mackerels) because of the traditional green and black striped shirt and white shorts.

 GAIS is one of the oldest football clubs in Sweden.
 The club was a founding member of Allsvenskan and also the first champions of the league.
 They have won a total of four national championship titles, five league championship titles and one national cup title.
-Even though GAIS have played 49 seasons in Allsvenskan they only spent six years in the top division during a 30-year period from 1976 to 2005, with another six seasons of that time spent as low as the third division.
+Even though GAIS have played 55 seasons in Allsvenskan, as of 2024, they only spent six years in the top division during a 30-year period from 1976 to 2005, with another six seasons of that time spent as low as the third division.
 The club thus gained the reputation of being a yo-yo club, constantly going up and down through the league system.
 After their promotion in 2005 the club played seven straight seasons in Allsvenskan which was a feat not achieved since the degradation in 1955.
-After relegation in 2012 they finished seventh in Superettan in 2013 and, for the exception of one season, has remained there since.
+After relegation in 2012 they stayed in Superettan until 2021, when they got relegated.
+After achieving back to back promotions in 2022 and 2023, GAIS played the 2024 season in Allsvenskan and finished in 6th place.
+In 2025, GAIS finished 3rd in the league, winning the "small silver" and also a spot in the 2026–27 UEFA Conference League.